junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 No way of keeping eyes on both angels now, Dean holds his breath and dashes into the gate, then takes a sharp turn the moment he's inside.
 He gasps as the gatekeeper angels stand right behind his back, face to face with fierce expressions.
 Their fingertips might only be an inch away from him, if he hadn't run faster than he ever did in his life.

 Dean stares at their faces, and the statues remain still.
-"You are really some ugly sons of bitches, you know that?"
+"You are really some ugly son of bitches, you know that?"
 He spits at the female angel statue with short curly hair.
 He imagines it might supposed to portrait some beautiful, fairy-tale looking, gentle, halo-and-harp style angel, and now, they are all nothing but monsters.
 The other male angel looks as strong and fit as Michelangelo's David, his socket deep and chasmal, his nose tall and straight.
 Dean has a weird feeling of familiarity but he can't quite place it.

 He keeps the eye contact with both of them while backing up slowly, pulling one leaf of the door over, then the other, bolting them tight.
 Looking around, he spots a long loose pole lying by the doorframe.
 He blockades it on the door handles for good measure.